-- Cut and separate the white and green parts of the Tokyo negi and keep the green part for another use.
+- Cut and separate the white and green parts of 1 Tokyo negi (naga negi; long green onion) and keep the green part for another use.
 Thinly slice the white part of the negi.

-- Cut one end of the dried red chili pepper and shake it to discard the seeds inside.
+- Cut one end of 1 dried red chili pepper and shake it to discard the seeds inside.
 Cut into thin rounds.
 Set aside.

-- In a small saucepan, heat the sesame oil over medium heat.
-Once hot, add the white part of the negi and stir-fry for 1-2 minutes.
+- In a small saucepan, heat 1 Tbsp toasted sesame oil over medium heat.
+Once hot, add the white part of the negi and stir-fry for 1–2 minutes.

 - Add the red chili pepper and stir-fry for 15 seconds.

-- Add the sake, vinegar, sugar, and soy sauce.
+- Add 1 Tbsp sake, 2 Tbsp rice vinegar (unseasoned), 1½ Tbsp sugar, and 6 Tbsp soy sauce.
 Bring the mixture to a simmer for 30 seconds and turn off the heat.
 Set aside.
 You will reheat the sauce again right before you serve the fried chicken.
 The sauce is plenty for 3 thighs.
-If you have an extra, keep the leftovers to drizzle on other dishes (tofu, fish, etc.)
+If you have any extra, keep the leftovers to drizzle on other dishes (tofu, fish, etc.)

 To Make the Fried Chicken

-- Put the chicken skin side up in a tray or flat container.
+- Put 2 boneless, skin-on chicken thighs skin side up in a tray or flat container.
 Prick the chicken skin using a fork or the tip of a knife.
 This helps the marinade reach the meat under the skin more easily.
-Season both sides of the chicken with salt and pepper.
+Season both sides of the chicken with ¼ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

-- Add the sake and soy sauce to the chicken and coat it well.
+- Add 2 tsp sake and 2 tsp soy sauce to the chicken and coat it well.
 Set aside.

-- Add the oil to a medium pot (I used this carbon steel pot) and bring it to 340ºF (170ºC) over medium heat.
-If you don’t have an instant-read thermometer, you'll know the oil is the right temperature when you insert a wooden chopstick into the oil and small bubbles appear around it.
+- Add 2 cups neutral oil to a medium pot (I used this carbon steel pot) and bring it to 340ºF (170ºC) over medium heat.
+If you don’t have an instant-read thermometer, you‘ll know the oil is the right temperature when you insert a wooden chopstick into the oil and small bubbles appear around it.

-- While heating the oil, prepare the potato starch in a shallow tray or container and coat the chicken with potato starch, pressing the starch onto the chicken and shaking off any excess.
+- While heating the oil, prepare 4 Tbsp potato starch or cornstarch in a shallow tray or container and coat the chicken with potato starch, pressing the starch onto the chicken and shaking off any excess.
 The potato starch will absorb the moisture from the chicken and adhere nicely while waiting for the oil.